-hb) The fund management company may invest up to a maximum of 10% of the fund's assets in OTC transactions with the same counterparty.
-If the counterparty is a bank domiciled in Switzerland or in an EU Member State or another country with supervision equivalent to that in Switzerland, the limit is increased to 20% of the fund's assets.
+- fa) Including derivatives and structured products, the fund management company may invest up to a maximum of 10% of subfund assets in securities and money market instruments issued by the same issuer.
+The total value of the securities and money market instruments of issuers in which more than 5% of a subfund's assets are invested may not exceed 40% of the given subfund.
+This is subject to the provisions of paragraphs 4, 5, 12 and 13. - fb) The fund management company may invest up to a maximum of 5% of a subfund's assets in OTC transactions with the same counterparty.
+If the counterparty is a bank domiciled in Switzerland, an EU member state or another country with supervision equivalent to that in Switzerland, the limit is increased to 10% of the assets of the relevant subfund.
 If claims arising from OTC transactions are hedged by securities in the form of liquid assets in accordance with Art.
 50-55 Collective Investment Schemes Ordinance issued by FINMA, the claims are not taken into account when calculating counterparty risk.